libgdx/libgdx.github.io/wiki/graphics/opengl-es-support.md

 ## Platform specificities
 ### Desktop (Windows, Mac, Linux)
 On Desktop, libGDX is mapping all its graphics calls to OpenGL.
+In other words, while the GL20 object offers methods from the OpenGL ES 2.0 specification, on desktop those API calls are handed over to OpenGL.
+As OpenGL ES is inspired by and a subset of OpenGL, its versions are roughly equal to a version of the OpenGL API.

 **GL ES 2.0** is roughly based on Open GL 2.0, however, there are some incompatibilities that weren't resolved until Open GL 4.1.
 To mimic GL ES 2.0, libGDX does not request any specific OpenGL version, so the driver will be more forgiving.

 **GL ES 3.0** is the successor of OpenGL ES 2.0.
 On desktop, OpenGL 4.3 provides full compatibility with OpenGL ES 3.0.
 For mimicking GL ES 3.0 on desktop, one can specify the exact OpenGL version, that should be used.
-Please note that macOS only has [core profiles](https://www.khronos.org/opengl/wiki/OpenGL_Context#OpenGL_3.2_and_Profiles) for OpenGL 3.2+ and the [maximum supported version is 4.1]( https://support.apple.com/en-gb/101525).
+Please note that macOS only has [core profiles](https://www.khronos.org/opengl/wiki/OpenGL_Context#OpenGL_3.2_and_Profiles) for OpenGL 3.2+ and the [maximum supported version is 4.1](https://support.apple.com/en-gb/101525).

 **GL ES 3.1 & 3.2** have done a lot of work to bring the API's functionality significantly closer to it's desktop counterpart.
 OpenGL 4.5 should be able to fully emulate GL ES 3.1.